ekleinod/postpone-posts/postpone-posts/readme.txt

 == Screenshots ==

-1. Start page: set number of days to postpone
+1. Start page: set number of days to postpone.
-2. Preview page: check consequences
+2. Preview page: check consequences.
-3. Result page: see a summary of the postpone result
+3. Result page: see a summary of the postpone result.
+4. Settings page.

 == Changelog ==

+= 0.2.0 =

+* settings page for default number of days to postpone
+* improved error messages
+* consolidated texts and titles

 = 0.1.0 =